guptasu/mixer/doc/dev/adapters.md

 Every adapter must implement :

-* A Go struct that implements 'HandlerBuilder'interfaces for all supported templates.
+* A Go struct that implements '`HandlerBuilder'`interfaces for all supported templates.

-* A Go struct that implements 'Handler' interfaces for all supported templates.
+* A Go struct that implements '`Handler' `interfaces for all supported templates.

-An adapter implementation therefore usually contains a Go struct named 'builder'* *and a Go struct named 'handler' (The name of the structs is not important, but for the purpose of this document, let's call them builder and handler).
+An adapter implementation therefore usually contains a Go struct named `'builder'`*`* `and a Go struct named `'handler' (`The name of the structs is not important, but for the purpose of this document, let's call them `builder` and `handler)`.

-An adapter's builder type must implement the HandlerBuilder interface for all the templates the adapter supports.
-An adapter's handler type must implement the Handler interface for all the templates the adapter supports.
-It is these two objects that Mixer uses to interact with the adapter for passing template-specific Type and Instance objects respectively.
+An adapter's `builder` type must implement the `HandlerBuilder` interface for all the templates the adapter supports.
+An adapter's `handler` type must implement the `Handler `interface for all the templates the adapter supports.
+It is these two objects that Mixer uses to interact with the adapter for passing template-specific `Type` and `Instance` objects respectively.
 The following section explains how and when Mixer and adapter interaction happens via these objects.

 ## Mixer-adapter interactions